Kalpana-Goel/debugging-in-d8/README.md

 $settings['cache']['bins']['render'] = 'cache.backend.null';
 ```
 Note:
-- uncomment first part from settings.local.php
+- uncomment from settings.local.php
-- uncomment second part from settings.php
 - drush cr
-- Explain why? if you have a piece of content and if you want to make a change in the node
+- If you have a piece of content and if you want to make a change in the node
 or block twig template, to display the changes then you would need to clear the cache all the time
 if you don't want to do that then disable render cache.
 - Render caching enable by default to speed up page load